MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 - **Multiple end users sharing multiple devices** - HoloLens devices are in a shared storage space where employees can use any device.
 Examples would be an oil rig or an auto dealership/garage.

 When a new user puts on the device for the first time while keeping the same account signed in, the device prompts the user to quickly calibrate and personalize the viewing experience.
-The device will store the calibration information to automatically optimize the quality and comfort of each user's viewing experience.
+The device stores the calibration information to automatically optimize the quality and comfort of each user's viewing experience.
 Users won't need to calibrate the device again.

+For more details on how a shared Azure AD account can be used by multiple end users on one or more devices, see [Shared Azure AD accounts in HoloLens](/hololens/shared-aad-accounts).